roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Um... yeah, I think so."
 I replied.
 Mom smiled.

  "As if you don't know."
 Mom said, rolling her eyes.
 "I'm surprised Tom.
 She's gonna be your wife!
 The mother of your children!
 But you want to remember the time you covered her ugly face with your creamy jizz?
 That's your favorite, cherished memory?
 How disrespectful that must be, just marking your territory, defacing your true love like that?
 Showing her so little respect.
 I mean, I wouldn't know.
 No guy's dared try to pull that on me.
 They wouldn't dare.
 I scare them too much.
 With me, they don't really control where they cum.
 It just... happens.
 Guys always seem to lose control with me.
 I control them.
 They don't control me."
-Report_Story #5